An Uber Accident Lawyer Near You

-In November 2016, Governor Wolf signed legislation making Uber and Lyft legal in Philadelphia.
+In November 2016, Governor Wolf signed legislation making Uber in Philadelphia.
 Ridesharing services like Uber and Lyft continue to increase with taxicabs on the decline.

 The standards to drive for Uber are not strict.
 Uber will accept you as a driver if you pass a minor background check showing a clean motor vehicle report with no more than 3 incidents in the past 3 years and no DUIs or reckless driving citations.
-Thus, with more and more Uber and Lyft drivers in Philadelphia, there are bound to be more and more accidents in Philadelphia involving Uber and Lyft.
+Thus, with more and more Uber drivers in Philadelphia, there are bound to be more and more accidents in Philadelphia involving Ubers.

 However, recovering from Uber can be tricky.
 For example, if the driver was between a pick up and a drop off, you will probably have to file a claim with the Uber driver’s personal car insurance policy.
 If the Uber driver was available (using the Uber App tuned on), Uber may provide additional contingent liability coverage of $50,000 per injury and $100,000 total.
 You must file a specific claim with Uber and show that the driver’s personal automobile insurance did not cover all the damages.

-In short, you need an experienced lawyer in the Philadelphia area who has decades of knowledge about automobile insurance policies.
+In short, you need an experienced uber lawyer or Lyft accident lawyer in the Philadelphia area who has decades of knowledge about automobile insurance policies.
 Edith Pearce worked for 10 years for an automobile insurance company and defense accident law firm before representing injured victims.
 She knows the ins and outs of insurance polices and how insurance companies work.
 Give The Pearce Law Firm a call today at 215-839-1026 for a free consultation.